 You are here:

-This Series is specifically designed to assist in the education and training of young jockeys.
+This Series is specifically designed to assist in the continued education of young jockeys - it is the next step on from the Hands and Heels Series.

-1. All races will be for Conditional Jockeys and Amateur Riders who, prior to the first race in the series, have not ridden more than 10 winners under the Rules of Racing or the Rules of any Recognised Turf Authority.
+1. All races will be for Conditional Jockeys who, prior to the first race in the 2011/12 series, have not ridden more than 20 winners.

-9. All Riders are required to attend a mandatory course walk with the Jockey Coach and/or a Senior Jockey 90 minutes prior to the race.
-If a rider is unable to make this course walk they must obtain prior dispensation (see below).
-If a rider is unable to walk the course because they are riding in an earlier race, or leading a horse up they will be expected to walk the course prior to this, but must let Sam Martin know that they will be doing this.
-Failure to walk the course without contacting Sam Martin in advance will result in the Rider losing all riding skills and professionalism points for the race in question.
-Repeat offences may result in the Rider being prevented from riding in the remainder of the series.
+2. All Riders are required to attend a mandatory course walk with the Jockey Coach and/or a Senior Jockey 90 minutes prior to the race.
+If a rider is unable to make this course walk they must obtain prior dispensation (see below) If a rider is unable to walk the course because they are riding in an earlier race, or leading a horse up, they will be expected to walk the course prior to this, but must let Sam Martin know they will be doing so.
+Failure to walk the course without cntacting Sam Martin in advance will result in the Rider losing all riding skills and professionalism points for the race in question.
+Repeat offences may result in the Rider being prevented from riding in the remainder of the Series.

 For prior dispensation from the mandatory course walk Riders should contact Sam Martin 07585 900936.

-10. Prior to the race the Jockey Coach and/or a Stipendiary Steward will brief Riders on the conditions of the race.
-After the race, the Rider of every horse will be required to report to the Stewards' room where they will be talked through the race by the Jockey Coach and/or a Stipendiary Steward.
-This is a mandatory requirement and failure to attend this debrief may result in the British Horseracing Authority preventing the Rider from taking part in the remaining races in the series.
-Special permission to miss the debrief may be granted from the Stipendiary Steward on the day for any Rider who has to leave straight after the race to travel to another meeting.
+6. After the race, the Rider of every horse will be required to report to the Stewards' room where they will be talked through the race by the Jockey Coach or a Stipendiary Steward.
+This is a mandatory requirement and failure to attend this debrief may result in the Rider being prevented from riding in the rest of the Series.
+Special permission may be granted from the Stipendiary Stewardon the day for any Rider who has to leave straight after the race to travel to another meeting.
 This permission will have to be arranged before the race.
 The Jockey Coach may also contact Riders after the race meeting to further advise them on their riding.

-12. The British Horseracing Authority are generously providing a prize to the winner of the series; the winner will be the rider who accummulates the most points in the series.
+8. Betfair will be generously providing a working holiday with a leading foreign trainer to the winner of the Series; the winner will be the Rider who accumulates the most points in the Series.
+Points are allocated in the following way: